 Bethnal Green (Parish of St Matthew), Middlesex, London

-The Bethnal Green Poor Law Union was formed on 25th March, 1836.
-Its operation was overseen by an elected Board of Guardians, 20 in number, representing the Parish of St Matthew, Bethnal Green which comprised: Church Division, Green Division, Hackney Road Division and Town Division.
-The population falling within the Union at the 1831 census had been 62,108.
+On 25 March 1836, Bethnal Green was designated as a Poor Law Parish.
+Its operation was overseen by an elected Board of Guardians, 20 in number, representing the sections of the parish which comprised: Church Division, Green Division, Hackney Road Division and Town Division.
+The population falling within the parish at the 1831 census had been 62,108.
 The average annual poor-rate expenditure for the period 1833-35 had been £14,218.

 The Waterloo Road Workhouse

 Initially, the new parish continued using the Hare Street workhouse.
 However, chronic overcrowding of the building eventually forced the Guardians to provided new premises.
 A new workhouse, designed by Mr Bunning, was erected at a site at Bonner's Hall Fields to the west of the Waterloo Road (now Waterloo Gardens).
 It came into operation in August 1842 and could accommodate 1016 inmates.
 The buildings, three storeys high and built of brick, comprised a long corridor-plan main block running north-south, with two irregular wings.
 An infirmary was located in the north-east wing and a stone yard at the north-west corner of the site.
 More detail was provided in a comtemporary description of the premises:

 By the 1860s, the workhouse's official capacity was 1,400 inmates.

 In January 1866, Bethnal Green was the subject of one of a series of articles in the medical journal The Lancet investigating conditions in London workhouses and their infirmaries.
 The report contained a large number of criticisms, particularly of the twenty-seven sick wards:

 - No running water was available from 5pm until 7am.